DeepRank/deeprank/docs/tutorial.rst

 The code will look for PDB in that folder and use the one whose name correspond to the decoy.
 For example if the decoy is named 1AK4_100w.pdb, the code will use the native 1AK4.pdb.

+Then, if you want to compute pssm-related features like PSSM_IC, you must specify the path to the pssm files.
+The code will look for one .pssm file for each chain in the pdb files provided.
+The Pssm file must be named as <PDB_ID>.<Chain_ID>.pssm .

+>>> pssm_source = './1AK4/pssm_raw'

 Finally we must specify the name of the HDF5 file where to store the data:

 >>> hdf5 = '1ak4.hdf5'

 We are now ready to initialize the ``DataGenerator`` class included in DeepRank

->>> database = DataGenerator(pdb_source=pdb_source,pdb_native=pdb_native,
+>>> database = DataGenerator(pdb_source=pdb_source,pdb_native=pdb_native,pssm_source=pssm_source,
 >>> 	                     compute_targets  = ['deeprank.targets.dockQ'],
 >>> 	                     compute_features = ['deeprank.features.AtomicFeature',
->>> 	                                         'deeprank.features.NaivePSSM',
 >>> 	                                         'deeprank.features.PSSM_IC',
 >>> 	                                         'deeprank.features.BSA'],
 >>> 	                     hdf5=h5file)

 As you can see we specify here the ``pdb_source`` and ``pdb_native`` argument of the ``DataGenerator``.
 We also must specify which feature and which target values must be computed for each complex.
 This is done by providing a list of file names that are in charge of these calculations.
-A detail of these files can be found here and a example on how to create and call your own feature/target module here.
+A detail of these files can be found here and an example on how to create and call your own feature/target module here.

 The above statement initalize the calss instance but do not compute anything.
 To actually perform the calculation, we must use the ``create_database()`` method of the class: